-In addition, Arena Joondalup in Joondalup and the Joondalup golf course (located within the Joondalup Resort) are significant private recreational facilities.
+In addition, Arena Joondalup in Joondalup and-Tthe Joondalup golf course (located within the Joondalup Resort) is also a are significant private recreational facilityies.
 New development at Joondalup Arena will accommodate some future demand for recreational activities within the City.